VP&S Electives and Seminars

 All first-year medical students at Columbia are required to complete an intensive half semester seminar in the humanities.
 Each year, the medical students select among the 12-15 concurrent humanities seminars offered.
 Typically, the catalog includes seminars in literary studies, narrative writing, history of medicine, ethics, visual arts, religious studies, and alternative medicine.

 Dr. David Hellerstein is Professor of Clinical Psychiatry at Columbia, a research psychiatrist at the NY State Psychiatric Institute, where he is director of the Depression Evaluation Service, and a practicing clinician.
-Hellerstein is author of books including Battles of Life and Death (essays), A Family of Doctors (memoir), and Heal Your Brain (nonfiction).
-His writing has appeared in the NY Times, Harper’s, Esquire, North American Review, and The Huffington Post, and has been awarded the Pushcart Prize best essay award.
+His current research focuses on the use of psychedelic drugs for treatment of mood disorders and other psychiatric illnesses.
+His literary books include Battles of Life and Death (essays), A Family of Doctors (memoir), Heal Your Brain (nonfiction), and the upcoming essay collection Mindset.
+His writing has appeared in The New York Times, Harper’s, Esquire, North American Review, and The Huffington Post, and has been awarded the Pushcart Prize best essay award.

-To supplement their individual experience and explore the concepts of dance practice in a patient population, students will also engage in a case study of the internationally-acclaimed Dance for Parkinson’s Disease (PD) program in which people with Parkinson’s are empowered to explore movement and music in ways that are refreshing, enjoyable, stimulating, and creative.
-By participating in a live Dance for PD class, students will see how the elements of movement vocabulary and exploration serve and benefit dancers at all levels of the physical spectrum, and provide a sense of self-efficacy, skill, and well-being to people living with Parkinson's.
+To supplement your individual experience and explore the concepts of dance practice in a patient population, you will also engage in a case study of the internationally acclaimed Dance for Parkinson’s Disease (PD) program in which people with Parkinson’s are empowered to explore movement and music in ways that are refreshing, enjoyable, stimulating and creative.
+By participating in a live Dance for PD class on Zoom, you will see how the elements of movement vocabulary and exploration serve and benefit dancers at all levels of the physical spectrum, and provide a sense of self-efficacy, skill and well-being to people living with Parkinson's.

-Modern and contemporary works of art demand attention; they reward by encouraging examination of the parameters (and boundaries) of sight, analysis, and even the definition of art itself.
+world, and one's place in it.
 How do we understand such works?
 What do they tell us about our own mechanisms of seeing/listening/understanding?
-In this course, we will pay attention to works of art in MoMA’s collection and to each other.
-In doing so we will investigate what it means to “see” an image or object, and explore the benefits of multiple modes of engagement and observation.
-Through close looking and group discussion, students will enhance their observation, critical thinking, and communication skills.
-Students will be required to actively participate in group discussions and activities.
+In this course combining art interpretation and mindfulness, we will pay attention to works of art, to ourselves, and to each other.
+In doing so we will use engagement with art to gain a better understanding of the human condition and to explore the benefits of multiple modes of observation and interpretation.
+Students will be required to participate in group discussions and activities.
 No prior knowledge of art is necessary.

-Rika Burnham is Head of Education at The Frick Collection.
-She teaches Works of Art and Wide Awakeness to the World in the Program of Narrative Medicine, Columbia University.
-Previously, she was a museum educator at the Metropolitan Museum of Art and Lecturer at Teachers College, Columbia University.
+Rika Burnham teaches Works of Art and Wide Awakeness to the World in the Program of Narrative Medicine, Columbia University.
+Previously, she was Head of Education at the Frick Collection, Museum Educator at the Metropolitan Museum of Art, and Project Director at the School of the Art Institute of Chicago.
 Publications include Teaching in the Art Museum: Interpretation as Experience (Getty) and a catalogue essay in Pierre Bonnard: The Late Still Lifes and Interiors (Metropolitan Museum).
 Ms. Burnham earned a degree in art history from Harvard University and was awarded an Honorary Doctor of Fine Arts from Massachusetts College of Art and Design in 2014.

 This workshop will give students the opportunity to explore the often-overlooked medium of comics and develop valuable storytelling skills.
 Students will learn how comics express narratives that neither prose nor pictures could convey alone.
 They will discover that they can translate many of these techniques to the floors and wards, where complex stories are often told with more than just words.

 Selected readings and in-class exercises will focus on comic storytelling fundamentals such as clarity, pacing, and mood.
 Basic instruction on figure drawing, perspective and abstraction/caricature will also be offered, but no previous visual arts experience will be necessary for the course.
-Students will be given time during class to complete a final project: a short comic book on the topic of their choosing.
+As a final project, students will complete a short comic book on the topic of their choosing.

-Benjamin Schwartz is a staff cartoonist for The New Yorker magazine and an Assistant Professor of Medicine (in Surgery) at Columbia University Irving Medical Center, working with both the Departments of Surgery and Medicine on educational material geared towards patients, students and teachers.
-He received his BA and MD from Columbia University.
+Benjamin Schwartz is a staff cartoonist for The New Yorker magazine and an Assistant Professor of Medicine (in Surgery) at Columbia University Medical Center, working with both the Departments of Surgery and Medicine on educational material geared towards patients, students and teachers.
+He received his B.A. and M.D. from Columbia University.

 This course is for students craving to interview real people in the setting of real stakes.
 In this seminar, students are guided through the process of researching and writing a newspaper-style obituary of a recent donor to Columbia's anatomy lab.
 Through interviewing the anatomy donor's friends and family, students will develop practical communication and interpretation skills that are crucial to effective doctoring.
 Class time is devoted to close readings of example obituaries, discussion of ethical issues, and workshop-style analysis of other students' writing.